Mon November 4, 2013

 The new library rule prohibits carrying, exhibiting, drawing or firing a firearm in a way that alarms or intimidates others.

-Gordon said that she periodically reviews state laws to make sure the library is in compliance.
+Gardner said that she periodically reviews state laws to make sure the library is in compliance.
 That, coupled with patron inquiries, triggered the law change.

-“We were the only library system in the state of Washington that was not complying with the law,” Gordon said.
+“We were the only library system in the state of Washington that was not complying with the law,” Gardner said.
 “When we reviewed our rules of conduct, it seemed reasonable, given other library systems, to comply with state law.”

 The library came under fire recently for its policy allowing patrons to view pornography at its public computer terminals – the view being that no content should be censored.